swoops/eval_villain/README.md

 ## Todo:
 * Update interesting results title with the reasons it is interesting
-* Check if URL prams are URL decoded when used.
+* Make custom format for params that are URL decoded?
 * Prohibit hooking of functions used in hooking code to avoid infinite recursion.
 * If the config page is already open, go to that page instead of a new tab (may